This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 Managers and directors of commercial companies or civil law companies having a commercial form may certify that electronic documents they have submitted conform to the original paper documents when they submit applications for registration online in which the respective companies are interested parties.

 Only persons and/or entities the law deems to be legitimate may submit applications to register immovable assets.
 These persons or entities are identified above in the answer to the question ‘Should the disposition be registered and if yes, how?’ in the section indicating the records to be submitted to the Land Registry.

 9.1 Is the appointment of an administrator mandatory or mandatory upon request?
 If it is mandatory or mandatory upon request, what are the steps to be taken?

-The appointment of an administrator is mandatory if probate proceedings are sought.
+The appointment of an administrator is mandatory if inventory proceedings are sought.
 In this case it is mandatory to appoint the head of household responsible for administering the succession.
-The person applying for probate specifies who is required under the law to perform the duties of head of household.
-This is done on the form used for applying for probate.
+The person applying for inventory proceedings specifies who is required under the law to perform the duties of head of household.
+This is done on the form used for applying for inventory proceedings.

 While an estate is in abeyance there may not be anyone who is legally entitled to administer it.
 In this case any heir may take action to administer the succession even before it is accepted or waived.
 If there is a risk of loss or deterioration of the assets in the estate in abeyance, the courts appoint a curator.
 This is done at the request of the Public Prosecution Service or of any interested party.
 The definition of an estate in abeyance has already been given in the answer to the question ‘What type of authority is competent: (...) to receive a declaration of waiver or acceptance?’